bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 Oh, that's the name of, yeah, it's like a piece of software.
 No, I didn't name it.
 Some mining pools use Kafka, some others, it's arbitrary.
-But the essence of a mining pool is that you have a node that's connected to the network, it's scraping for those transactions, those transactions get put together then into a block, and that, well, it gets put together into the branches of the Merkle tree that we just described that then gets fed into a job Through the Stratum server to the miners.
+But the essence of a mining pool is that you have a node that's connected to the network, it's scraping for those transactions, those transactions get put together then into a block, and that, well, it gets put together into the branches of the Merkle tree that we just described that then gets fed into a job through the Stratum server to the miners.
 And then the miners work on that until they have, they find a valid share and then hopefully one of those shares will be below, or one of those hashes will be below the network's difficulty.
 And then that's what gets pushed back to the nodes and gossip throughout the network.

-## Pool Payout Formats
+### Pool Payout Formats

 There's a lot of different payout mechanisms for pools.
 The two main ones that are used are `PPLNS`, which is pay per last number of shares, and `FPPS`, which is full pay per share.
 The basic difference is that in `PPLNS`, which for example is what Braiins uses, or formerly the Slush Pool, you're paid when the pool finds a block.

-## PPLNS: Pay Per Last N Shares

 Whenever the pool finds a block, there is a last number of shares that were issued prior to finding that block that then goes to the miners based on the work that they contributed for finding that specific block.
 Part of the reason for how they do the last number of shares is to avoid switching between different pools, so that you only are rewarded if you are mining on the block within that time period when the block was found.

-## FPPS: Full Pay Per Share

 At `FPPS`, you're guaranteed, basically, if the mining pool doesn't run out of money, to get paid per share.
 So for whatever amount of shares you produce in that day, you will be paid out of their liquidity pool for the shares that you produce or you contribute to the pool that day.
 So it's independently of whether that pool finds blocks or not.

-## Understanding Payout Risks
+### Understanding Payout Risks

 That obviously begs the question, well, what happens if the mining pool doesn't find any blocks in the day, or over two days, or three days, or what have you, then how do you pay out of the `FPPS` pool?
 Well, that is basically the risk of running an `FPPS` pool, is that you could potentially be having to pay out your miners, but not be bringing in enough Bitcoin to issue those payments.
-Whereas in PPL&S, you basically push that risk onto the miner.
+Whereas in `PPLNS`, you basically push that risk onto the miner.
 So you could be going days where the pool doesn't find any blocks, but the pool is only paying when they find blocks.
 So the pool itself doesn't actually take on that risk.
 Instead, the miners have to take on the risk of potentially not getting paid for multiple days.

-## Instances of Mining Pool Risks
+### Instances of Mining Pool Risks

-*[Audience]:  Has there been any cases of a mining pool running out? *
+[Audience]: "Has there been any cases of a mining pool running out?"

 Oh yeah.
 They get bought out by a bigger mining pool.
 Or a financier comes in and basically takes over to pay the IOUs.
 So at Poolin, for example, They were commingling some of their mining pool funds with some of some DeFi investments they had made.
-So when 3Eros Capital went down, a lot of their funds for the pool were actually tied with that with that with those DeFi protocols.
+So when Three Arrows Capital went down, a lot of their funds for the pool were actually tied with that with that with those DeFi protocols.
 And all of a sudden, everybody, all the miners around Poland got Bitcoin IOUs, is what it said on the mining pool site.
 So instead of you saying, oh, let me get my Bitcoin out, It's like, no, no, you have a Bitcoin, I have you.
 Right, so that's a typical example.
 I used to work at pool, so no hate there.
-Cool.

 ## Mining Markets

 So kind of the meat of the talk now, what are these mining markets?
 Because if we have pools, and pools are in essence a kind of marketplace because you have hash rate that's considered being sold to the pool because the pool is then turning around and mining big one with it and getting percentage off that and then distributing those funds to all these miners, and in essence that acts like a form of market, but what if we could try and take it one step further?

-## Evolution of Mining Hardware
+### Evolution of Mining Hardware

 The idea was originally, this is from the white paper, that proof of work is essentially one CPU, one vote.
 Satoshi had originally had that idea.